jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 ### Method **`summary`** Overview
 The method "summary" is a function that generates a summary of a multivariate linear model.
 It takes three optional boolean parameters: show_contrast_L, show_transform_M, and show_constant_C.

 The method creates an instance of the "Summary" class and adds a title to it.
-Then, for each key in the "results" dictionary, it adds an empty dictionary to the summary, copies the statistics dataframe for that key, modifies the column names and index, and adds the modified dataframe to the summary.
+Then, for each key in the "results" dictionary, it adds an empty dictionary to the summary, copies the statistical results into a dataframe, modifies the column and index labels, and adds the dataframe to the summary.

-If the show_contrast_L parameter is True, it adds a dictionary entry with the key and the string ' contrast L=', and then adds the contrast_L dataframe to the summary.
+If the show_contrast_L parameter is True, it adds a dictionary entry with the key and the string ' contrast L=', and then adds a dataframe containing the contrast_L values to the summary.

-If the show_transform_M parameter is True, it adds a dictionary entry with the key and the string ' transform M=', and then adds the transform_M dataframe to the summary.
+If the show_transform_M parameter is True, it adds a dictionary entry with the key and the string ' transform M=', and then adds a dataframe containing the transform_M values to the summary.

-If the show_constant_C parameter is True, it adds a dictionary entry with the key and the string ' constant C=', and then adds the constant_C dataframe to the summary.
+If the show_constant_C parameter is True, it adds a dictionary entry with the key and the string ' constant C=', and then adds a dataframe containing the constant_C values to the summary.

 Finally, it returns the summary object.